aws/aws-cdk-go/awscdkbatchalpha/README.md

 ### Secrets

-You can expose SecretsManager Secret ARNs to your container as environment variables.
+You can expose SecretsManager Secret ARNs or SSM Parameters to your container as environment variables.
 The following example defines the `MY_SECRET_ENV_VAR` environment variable that contains the ARN of the Secret defined by `mySecret`: